Atlanta police chief walks tightrope as she handles protests

 “It’s not reasonable in any sense of the word,” Shields said.
 “These officers didn’t just fail as cops.
 They fundamentally failed as human beings.”

-That night, she appeared alongside Mayor Keisha Lance Bottoms as the mayor made a personal and impassioned plea for protesters to go home.
+That night, she appeared alongside Bottoms, who made a personal and impassioned plea for protesters to go home.
 Both women drew broad praise for their leadership.

-In response to significant damage to businesses, restaurants and vehicles in the city’s downtown and Buckhead neighborhoods that night, the mayor implemented a 9 p.m. curfew for Saturday night and the chief told reporters her officers would have a zero tolerance policy if protests turned violent.
+After businesses, restaurants and vehicles in the city’s downtown and Buckhead neighborhoods were damaged that night, the mayor implemented a 9 p.m. curfew Saturday.
+The chief said her officers would have a zero tolerance policy.

-A few hours later, a group of Atlanta police officers confronted the two college students in a car stuck downtown.
-Video showed the officers shouting at the pair, firing Tasers at them and dragging them from the car.
-Throughout the confrontation, the students can be heard screaming and asking officers what they did wrong.
+A few hours later, a group of Atlanta police officers confronted the two college students in a car in downtown traffic caused by protests.
+Video shows the officers shouting at the pair, firing Tasers at them and dragging them from the car.
+Throughout the confrontation, the students can be heard screaming and asking what they did wrong.

-Shields and Bottoms spent hours reviewing body camera video after the incident gained attention online, and decided that two officers needed to be fired immediately because they’d used excessive force.
+Shields and Bottoms spent hours reviewing body camera video after the incident gained attention online.
+They decided two officers needed to be fired immediately for using excessive force.
 Three others were placed on desk duty pending further review.

-The two students, 22-year-old Messiah Young and 20-year-old Taniyah Pilgrim, and their lawyers applauded that quick action during a news conference Monday.
-But they said other officers also needed to face consequences and justice wouldn’t truly be served unless criminal charges were brought.
+The students, 22-year-old Messiah Young and 20-year-old Taniyah Pilgrim, and their lawyers applauded that quick action during a news conference Monday.
+But they said other officers also needed to face consequences and justice wouldn’t truly be served without criminal charges.

-The next morning, Young and Pilgrim appeared alongside Fulton County District Attorney Paul Howard as he announced that four officers are charged with aggravated assault and one with aggravated battery, among other charges.
+The next morning, Young and Pilgrim appeared alongside Fulton County District Attorney Paul Howard as he announced aggravated assault charges against four officers and an aggravated battery charge against another, among other charges.
 The sixth officer was charged only with criminal damage for breaking the car’s window.

 Shields lashed out in her Tuesday night email.

-Explaining her decision to immediately fire Investigator Ivory Streeter and Investigator Mark Gardner, she said she reviewed the videos expecting to see that her officers’ actions were justified, “given the environment we find ourselves in; one that is highly dangerous and unpredictable.”
+Explaining her decision to immediately fire Investigator Ivory Streeter and Investigator Mark Gardner, she said she’d expected the videos to show the officers’ actions were justified, “given the environment we find ourselves in; one that is highly dangerous and unpredictable.”

-But she said it became “apparent we were in the wrong,” she wrote, adding “we created chaos and we escalated a low-level encounter into a space where we introduced violence.
-Once this occurs, we need to own it.”
+But it became “apparent we were in the wrong,” she wrote, adding “we created chaos and we escalated a low-level encounter into a space where we introduced violence.”

 She said her intention was to carry out an administrative investigation into the actions of the other officers, and that “criminal charges were never part of any discussion that I had with the Mayor or her administration.”

-When she learned of the criminal cases Monday “through a fellow employee,” she contacted the district attorney and “strongly expressed my concern, both to the appropriateness and the timing of any charges.”
+When she learned of the criminal cases Monday, she contacted the district attorney and “strongly expressed my concern, both to the appropriateness and the timing of any charges.”

 Now, Shields wrote, she’s “very concerned with the space we find ourselves in, both tactically and emotionally.”